MarceauKa/shaark/readme.md

 ## System-wide private content

 If you don't want your content being publicy accessible, update the `.env` file and set `APP_PRIVATE` to `true`.
+Alternatively, you can update this preference once application is installed from settings section.

 ## Update